 Your cover letter is just an introductory document.
 It does not need to include all past positions, credentials, etc.; that is what the resume is for.
 However, you do not want your letter to be bare-bones either; finding balance is the key.
 Keep it concise and easy to read.
 If you find that you cannot keep it to one page, then re-read your cover letter and assess what elements are necessary and which are not.

 Nothing looks more unprofessional than running these two documents together.
 It is fine to include them in the same job application package; that is the correct idea.
 However, do not write your cover letter in the top half of the page, with your resume following at the bottom half.
 No matter how much space is left at the end of your cover letter, start your resume on a separate page.

 When writing either your resume or cover letter, make sure you don’t use flowery or unnecessary language.
 Keep this in mind, particularly when writing your introductory paragraph for your resume, as it is easy to get carried away with yourself and seem pompous.
 Keep your wording honest, easy to read, and humble.
 This doesn’t mean dumbing down your accomplishments or the importance of past positions you held, but instead keeping your writing respectable and appealing to a potential employer.

 Maintain Consistency at All Times

-If the headers are centered, bolded, and size 12 font, make sure that all of them are the same.
+If the headers are centered, bolded, and in size 12 font, make sure that they are the same.
 Make sure your contact information appears the same between both documents too.